microsoft/qsharp-language/Specifications/Language/1_ProgramStructure/4_SpecializationDeclarations.md

 # Specialization Declarations

 As explained in the section about [callable declarations](https://github.com/microsoft/qsharp-language/tree/beheim/specs/Specifications/Language), there is currently no reason to explicitly declare specializations for functions.
-This may change in the future if we decide to introduce type classes and/or type specializations.
+This may change in the future if we decide to introduce type classes and/or type-related specializations.
 For now, this section applies to operations and elaborates on how to declare the necessary specializations to support certain functors.

 It is quite a common problem in quantum computing to require the adjoint of a given transformation.
 Many quantum algorithms require both an operation and its adjoint in order to perform a computation.
 Q# is able to employ symbolic computation to automatically generate the corresponding adjoint implementation for a particular body implementation.
 That generation is possible even for implementations that freely mix classical and quantum computations.
 There are, however, a couple of restrictions that apply in that case.
 For instance, auto-generation is not supported for performance reasons if the implementation makes use of mutable variables.
 Moreover, each operation called within the body for which to generate the corresponding adjoint needs to support the `Adjoint` functor itself.

 Even though measurements cannot easily be undone in the multi-qubit case, it is possible to combine measurements in such a way that the applied transformation is unitary.
 In that case this means that even though the body implementation contains measurements which each one on its own doesn't support the `Adjoint` functor, the body in its entirety is adjointable.
 Nonetheless, auto-generating the adjoint implementation will fail in this case.
 For that reason, it is possible to manually specify that implementation.
+The compiler automatically generates optimized implementations for common patterns such as, e.g., [conjugations](https://github.com/microsoft/qsharp-language/tree/beheim/specs/Specifications/Language).
+Nonetheless, an explicit specialization may be desirable to define a more optimized implementation by hand.
+It is possible to specify any one implementation and any number of implementations explicitly.
 The correctness of such a manually specified implementation is not verified by the compiler.

-Similarly, it is possible to specify the controlled implementation manually if desired.
-This is more common since in some cases, it may be possible to define a more optimized version by hand.
-It is expected that the benefit of hand-optimized implementations will decline over time as Q# becomes more expressive, capturing more and more optimization relevant patterns such as it is the case, e.g., for [conjugations](https://github.com/microsoft/qsharp-language/tree/beheim/specs/Specifications/Language).
+The declaration for an operation `SWAP` in the example below, that exchanges the state of two qubits `q1` and `q2`, declares an explicit specialization for its adjoint version and its controlled version.
+While the implementations for `Adjoint SWAP` and `Controlled SWAP` are thus user defined, the compiler still needs to generate the implementation for the combination of both functors (`Controlled Adjoint SWAP`, which is the same as `Adjoint Controlled SWAP`).

 ```qsharp
     operation SWAP (q1 : Qubit, q2 : Qubit) : Unit